zeid-hub/python-p3-v2-orm-relationships/README.md

         CONN.commit()

     def delete(self):
-        """Delete the table row corresponding to the current Department instance""" sql = """
+        """Delete the table row corresponding to the current Department instance, delete the dictionary entry, and reassign id attribute"""

+        sql = """
             DELETE FROM departments
             WHERE id = ?